GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 host_with_claims = "claim-gatering.mygluu.org"
 ```

 And run as:
 `# python gluu_gateway_demo/gg_demo_app.py`

 ## Upstream Server

-I am assuming that Python and pip is installed on this server.
-Install Flask and pyOpenSSL
+I am assuming that Python and pip are installed on this server.
+Install Flask and pyOpenSSL:

 ```
 # pip install flask